TraGicCode/NServiceBus.NewRelic.Analyzer/README.md

 ## Description

 A Roslyn Diagnostic Analyzer and corresponding Code Fix identify and automatically add NewRelic.Agent.Api [Transaction] attributes to all NServiceBus v6+ related message handlers.
+Available via NuGet at https://www.nuget.org/packages/NServiceBus.NewRelic.Analyzer

 ## Why do you need this

 The .NET NewRelic agent automatically instruments certain application frameworks ( as indicated https://docs.newrelic.com/docs/agents/net-agent/getting-started/net-agent-compatibility-requirements-net-framework/#messaging ).
 NServiceBus was one of these.
-Unfortunately, when NServiceBus rewrote their whole message handling pipeline to ensure async/await was a first class citizen, this broken the automatic instrumentation that the newrelic engineers wrote.
-This means, when upgrading from NServiceBus to V6+ NewRelic will no longer create transactions for you.
+Unfortunately, when NServiceBus rewrote their whole message handling pipeline to ensure async/await was a first class citizen, this broke the automatic instrumentation that the NewRelic engineers wrote.
+This means that when upgrading NServiceBus to V6+ NewRelic will no longer create transactions for you.

-The goal of this Analyzer is to have a "reasonable" workaround until the below feature request/issue is resolved by the newrelic engineers.
+The goal of this Analyzer is to have a reasonable workaround until the below feature request/issue is resolved by the NewRelic engineers.

 NewRelic Feature Request:
 https://discuss.newrelic.com/t/feature-idea-add-support-for-nservicebus-version-6/44006

 ## How it works

-Just like you should be monitoring all web requests to your application you should be doing the same for all incoming messages to your nservicebus endpoint.
-Below shows the before and after the code fix is applied from this analyzer.
+Just like you should be monitoring all web requests to your application, you should be doing the same for all incoming messages to your NServiceBus endpoint.
+Below shows the code before and after the code fix is applied from this analyzer.

 ## Message Handlers